 Epstein goes on to discuss other frameworks, such as common law, compensation, and harm principles, and excoriates recent administrative abuses and overreach by EPA, including the recent Sackett v.
 EPA, where EPA sought to stop construction on lands purportedly containing wetlands subject to federal CWA jurisdiction.
 This is not just the rantings of a conservative legal scholar, a prominent jurist on the political left, Professor Jonathan Turley, the Shapiro professor of public interest law at George Washington University has written recently about the rise of the fourth branch of government as “dangerously off kilter.”

 The Supreme Court decision in Sackett was 9-0 in favor of the Sackett’s.
 It is one of the most egregious cases of federal overreach in recent memory – not one of EPA’s finer moments – where the Sackett family, facing tens of thousands of dollars in fines, and possible criminal sanctions, were denied a fair hearing on whether or not wetlands actually existed on their property.
-I link to the SCOTUS decision here, and the audio of the oral argument here.
+I link to the SCOTUS decision here, and audio of the oral argument is here.
 For those who have never attended or listened to a Supreme Court argument, I would commend it for listening.
 Even to the liberal Justices, all notions of fair play and substantial justice had been violated in this case.
 The protection of water resources are vital, as are the means and judgments of our government, through the decisions and actions of agencies, like EPA and DOJ, to protect those resources, which are equally, if not more, vital to the proper functioning of our society.
 Balance will save the day and perhaps our children’s future.